OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 ## Tree-based Algorithms

 Suppose we have a commutative monoid(note that abelian groups are also commutative monoids), then we can use a segment tree for range queries.
 Given the number of bins for timestamps $G$ as before, we can construct the segment tree with all events in $O(Nlog(G))$ time and query M times for $O(Mlog(G))$ time.
-Lazy propagation is an important optimization to prevent redundant updates down the tree.
 In total, we have $O((N+M) log(G))$ for runtime and $O(G)$ for space.

 ![interval_tree_range_query]({{ site.url }}/assets/interval_tree_range_query.png){:height="50%" width="50%"}

 Here, N is the number of discretized timestamps.
 Not to be confused with N as the number of events.
+This is a very typical use-case of segment trees, and so typical optimizations like lazy propagation play important practical roles to prevent redundant updates.
 Note that we can use [fenwick trees](https://en.wikipedia.org/wiki/Fenwick_tree) for the same purpose.
 To keep this blog fairly self-contained, we only discuss segment trees.

 ### Alternative Segment Tree Representation